If you suffer an out-of-hospital cardiac arrest in the UK you have less than a one in ten chance of surviving. We want to change that.

 Using Call Push Rescue the training takes around 30 minutes to 1 hour.
 The training is delivered by a DVD which means that it’s really easy to run.

 What will you need?

 Everything you need will be in your CPR training kit, including manikins and the training DVD.

 Workplaces and community groups can buy a kit online.
 Schools can apply for a free Call Push Rescue kit if you don’t already have one.
 If eligible, we'll be in touch with information on when you'll receive your kit.
 Apart from that all you'll need is a large room with plenty of floor space and willing students!

 How many can you train?

-We need to know how many children you train on the day, so we’re asking schools all over the country to count the number of children taking part.
+We need to know how many people you train on the day, so we’re asking everyone taking part to count the number of people they've trained.